Robert's Perform Technology

 “However this new facility will help with the workload, and provide the time for the treatment of animals requiring longer term care, as well as research into many different areas such as diseases facing Tasmania’s unique wildlife.”

 Visitors to Bonorong Wildlife Sanctuary will be able to watch veterinary procedures, when appropriate, through one-way glass from a viewing platform.

 “I’ve always said that if people were to see even a small portion of what our staff, rescuers and veterinarians saw every day — the aftermath of people’s actions — they would undoubtedly change what they do in their everyday lives,” said Mr Irons.

-Choir of High Hopes Hobart's annual performance in Elizabeth Mall, Hobart, Tasmania
+Choir of High Hopes Hobart's annual Christmas Carols in Elizabeth Mall, Hobart, Tasmania